jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/sla/introduction.md

 - [Availability](/about/sla/availability):
   **99%** of the time,
-  the ARM (Attacks Resistance Management) will be available via the internet for its registered users.
+  the ARM (Attack Resistance Management) will be available via the internet for its registered users.

 - [Accuracy](/about/sla/accuracy):